bitcoineler/D/README.md

 - In case no key is provided the `/` is optional

-- In case no key is provided, the content will tentatively be derived from the first of the following keys with a none deleted d:// transaction:
+- In case no key is provided, the content will tentatively be derived from the first of the following keys with an existing and none-deleted d:// transaction:
   1. The key of `NULL` value (`0x00`)
   2. The key `index.html`
   2. The key `index.htm`